React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 Prerequisites: git, latest version of docker-ce and docker compose

-To install docker-ce  and docker compose on Unbuntu follow:
+To install docker-ce  and docker compose on Ubuntu follow:

 https://docs.docker.com/engine/install/ubuntu/